webmozart/json/README.md

 ~~~

 If you want to add schema validation, wrap your encoder into a
 `ValidatingConverter`.
-Ideally you wrap both the inner and the outer converter
+You can wrap both the inner and the outer converter
-to make sure that both the JSON before and after running the migrations is
+to make sure that both the JSON before and after running the migrations complies
-valid:
+to the corresponding schemas.

 ~~~php
 // Written for version 3.0